smartgeber Logo

 Antwort der Redaktion

-To improve radiocarbon dating reliability, scientists use calibration curves.
-These curves are created by dating samples of known age, such as tree rings, and comparing them to radiocarbon dates.
-This process helps correct for fluctuations in atmospheric carbon-14 levels, providing more accurate age estimates.
+To enhance the reliability of radiocarbon dating, scientists use calibration curves.
+These curves are created by comparing radiocarbon dates to other dating methods, such as dendrochronology (tree-ring dating).
+By doing this, they can correct for fluctuations in atmospheric carbon-14 levels over time, resulting in more accurate age estimates.

 Last updated 3 mins ago